-Finding the silent killer -- a biomarker test for atherosclerosisJanuary 13th, 2012 in Medical research
+Finding the silent killer -- a biomarker test for atherosclerosisJanuary 13, 2012 in Medicine & Health / Medical research

 Furring of the arteries, atherosclerosis, is a leading cause of death across the world.
 Atherosclerosis leads to peripheral arterial disease, coronary heart disease, stroke and heart attacks.
 However, atherosclerosis is a sneaky killer - most people do not realize they have it until they have cardiovascular disease (CV).
 New research published in BioMed Central's open access journal BMC Medical Genomics has identified a set of biomarkers which can be used to test for early stage atherosclerosis.

 Researchers from the University of Virginia compared biomarkers isolated from monocytes (a type of white blood cells) in blood of patients with a family history of high cholesterol levels (familial hypercholesterolemia) to healthy controls.
 363 genes were found to be differentially regulated (turned up or down) between the two groups.
 Familial hypercholesterolemia is a well-known genetic disease caused by a mutation in the LDL receptor which causes early onset atherosclerosis.
 People with two copies of the mutated LDL receptor (homozygous) have an even higher risk of atherosclerosis than those with one mutated and one normal copy (heterozygous).

 Dr Feng Cheng and the team were able to reduce this initial set to 56 genes by focusing on genes directly involved in inflammation, lipid, carbohydrate and protein metabolism, and genes known to be responsible for the maintenance of blood cells.
 Genome-wide expression profiling, gene functional inference and multivariate statistical techniques were further used to 'fine tune' the test.
 This 'prediction array' was able to spot the people with high cholesterol, separating the patients with familial hypercholesterolemia from the control group.